 4. Why is an integrated platform superior?

-Buyers of automation products who understand the importance of both Artificial Intelligence and RPA to delivering superior results have two choices:
+Buyers of Intelligent Automation tools who understand the importance of both Artificial Intelligence and RPA to delivering superior results have two choices:

-Everest thoughtfully presents the pros and cons of both approaches.
+Everest thoughtfully presents the pros and cons of both approaches in the report.

 All the cited challenges of this ecosystem approach are unambiguously negative: “increased complexity in integration,” “potentially higher TCO,” “potentially higher license costs,” and “governance & traceability challenges with multiple vendors,” among others.

 On the other hand, Everest Group says the benefits of buying a single integrated Intelligent Automation Platform that provides all critical capabilities are intuitive: “ease of interoperability,” “scalability,” “reduced license cost and TCO,” “native capabilities can be optimized to work well together.”
-To distill it down, buying a single platform is better, cheaper and faster.
-It removes from internal IT the archaic burden of integrating disparate applications, which is ironically why RPA was originally conceived.
-Even more importantly, the data generated from each capability is harmonized into robust predictive analytics that help leaders manage and plan productivity.
+To distill it down, buying a single platform is better, cheaper, and faster.

 Intelligent Automation Cloud™ provides all the capabilities required to automate across multiple functions and scale enterprise-wide with proven results while keeping the TCO under control.
 This all-in-one integrated platform means no gaps — and no obstacles.
 Feel free to contact us to see a demonstration of the platform’s capabilities.